 - Cervical spondylosis is also a result of aging.
 Wear and tear on the neck bones and cartilage cause this condition and chronic neck pain.

 - Herniated disk occurs when a disk in the spine slips out of place.

 - Mononeuropathy is any damage to a single nerve or group of nerves.
 It causes pain in that part of the body.
 Examples include carpal tunnel syndrome, which causes pain in the wrist, ulnar nerve dysfunction, which causes pain in the arm, and sciatica, which affects a nerve running down the legs.

 - Peripheral neuropathy affects any peripheral nerve in the body and is a common source of pain.
-It is most often caused by diabetes.
-When at least two nerves or areas are affected, as can happen in leprosy, it is called mononeuritis multiplex.
+It’s most often caused by diabetes.
+When at least two nerves or areas are affected, as can happen in leprosy, it’s called mononeuritis multiplex.

 - Central pain syndrome refers to damage to the nerves in the central nervous system.
 There are many causes including tumors, epilepsy, spine damage, stroke, and Parkinson’s disease.